Shilha language: Number of speakers

 With 4.7 million speakers or 14% of Morocco's population, Tachelhit is the most widely spoken Amazigh language in the Kingdom, ahead of Tamazight and Tarifit.
 Its speakers represent more than half of the 8.8 million Amazighophones.

 It is also the Amazigh language that has the greatest geographical extension in the country.
 Its speakers are present in 1512 of the 1538 municipalities in the kingdom.
 This distribution is notably the result of a large diaspora of small traders who have settled throughout the country, but also of workers in search of employment opportunities.

-Five Moroccan regions have a rate of Tachelhit speakers higher than the national average: Souss-Massa, Guelmim–Oued Noun, Marrakech–Safi and Drâa–Tafilalet and Dakhla–Oued Ed Dahab.
-They concentrate 79% of the speakers.
-However, only two of them have a majority of Tachelhito speakers: Souss–Massa with 66% of its population (1,765,417 speakers) and Guelmim–Oued Noun with 50% (218,650 speakers).
-This rate drops to 26% for Marrakech–Safi (1,185,846 speakers), 22% for Drâa–Tafilalet (359,936 speakers) and 18% in Dakhla–Oued Ed Dahab (25,198 speakers).
+Five Moroccan regions have a rate of Tachelhit speakers higher than the national average: Souss-Massa, Guelmim-Oued Noun, Marrakesh-Safi and Drâa-Tafilalet and Béni Mellal-Khénifra.
+However, only one of them has a majority of Tachelhit speakers: Souss–Massa with 63.2% of its population.
+This rate drops to 48.1% for Guelmin-Oued Noun, 25.8% for Drâa-Tafilalet, 24.5% for Marrakesh–Safi, and 14.4% in Béni Mellal-Khénifra.

 Like the high concentration of Tachelhit-speaking speakers in Dakhla, Tachelhit is spoken significantly by many inhabitants, in Moroccan municipalities outside the area where the language historically originated.
 With 49% of its speakers living in cities, Tachelhit has become highly urbanized.
 Thus, 10% of Casablancais speak Tachelhit, i.e. more than 334,000 people.
 Casablanca is therefore the first Tachelhit city in Morocco, ahead of Agadir (225,000 speakers).
 Similarly, 9.2% of Rbatis speak Tachelhit, i.e. more than 52,000 people, or 4% of Tangiers and Oujdis.
-Finally, there are singular cases of very outlying municipalities such as the fishing village of Imlili, south of Dakhla (60% of speakers) or the rural municipality of Moulay Ahmed Cherif, 60 km west of the city of Al Hoceima (54% speakers).
+Finally, there are singular cases of very outlying municipalities such as the fishing village of Imlili, south of Dakhla (60% of speakers).
 These situations are reminiscent of the historical migrations that have followed one another over the long term and especially the massive rural exodus that began in the 20th century towards the economic metropolises.